phetsims/community/README.md

  SceneryStack is the HTML5/JavaScript/TypeScript APIs (detailed above) that PhET Interactive Simulations are built on.
 The use of SceneryStack **is not limited to creating interactive science and math simulations!** It can be used to support the creation of all web interactives.
 PhET Common Code supports rich and inclusive multimodal interaction, including the architecture to build robust alternative input and screen reader access when used in conjunction with our [Interactive Description Design Framework](https://www.coursera.org/learn/description-design-for-interactive-learning-resources).

- PhET Interactive Simulations are the free educational science and math products created using SceneryStack by the designers and developers at the PhET Interactive Simulations Project.
+ PhET Interactive Simulations are free educational science and math products created using SceneryStack by the designers and developers at the PhET Interactive Simulations Project.
 They are developed using [research-based, pedagogically-minded design methods](https://phet.colorado.edu/).

 ### Where can I get help or provide feedback for specific PhET Simulations?

-For anything involving PhET created simulations, see the [PhET website](https://phet.colorado.edu).
+For anything involving PhET-created simulations, see the [PhET website](https://phet.colorado.edu).

 - To request **new PhET Simulations or new features in PhET Simulations**, follow the links on the [Getting Started section of the Help Center](https://phet.colorado.edu/en/help-center/getting-started#:~:text=I%20have%20a%20sim%20idea.%20Where%20can%20I%20send%20it%3F).
 - **For help or questions related to using PhET Simulations**, please see our [website](https://phet.colorado.edu/en/help-center/getting-started) or e-mail [phethelp@colorado.edu](mailto:phethelp@colorado.edu).